The best bass rods | Finding your next stick

 Fishmag is reader-supported and earns commissions from affiliate sales, such as from amazon.

-6. Penn Squadron II Labrax
+6. Penn Squadron III Labrax

 A bass rod that does everything for around £60